Hank and Dove

 As Kory investigates further, it seems like someone took Jason’s body out the coroner’s and did something to him.
 Well, the guy who left with the body is a man called Cyrus Beake.
 With a solid lead to go on, Nightwing heads out to investigate.
 Well, with Cyrus dead and Dick Grayson following Red Hood’s scent, it all looks very bleak and hopeless.

 Meanwhile, Jason manages to convince Dawn to do his bidding in a ploy to try and help Hank out.
 Well, when she shows up at an abandoned warehouse Dawn is offered a choice.
 If she faces her fears and kills Jason, then he’ll switch off the detonator and free Hank.
 It’s all part of Jason’s elaborate plan and with less than 20 heartbeats to go, Conner manages to find a solution…but it’s too late.
-The detonator blows, Hank is dead and the gun Dawn was given is completely empty.
+The detonator blows, Hank is dead and the gun Dawn was given was actually the detonator.
+Uh oh.

 The Episode Review